etiennecoutaud/kanary/README.md

 ```

 ## How it works
-Kanary Operator will acting on *kanary* CRD and will perform:
+Kanary Operator will act on *kanary* CRD and will perform:
 * HAProxy loabalancer generation
 * Manage configuration and update based on **weight loadbalancing**
 * Reference pod endpoint directly for more efficiency